PRIVATE DUTY CAREGIVERS: So What's the Secret?

 If you worked at a Nursing Home, or a Facility where Seniors and the Disabled just needed minimum to little assistance, (Assisted or Independent Living Facility) you were always itching to know- Where did these "Private" Caregivers come from?
 Secondly, How do they obtain their "Private Clients?"

 As young as 21 to as old as 70 or 80, "Private" Caregivers always seemed to have an advantage over those working at an agency- especially those working in a Nursing Home where they were highly overworked, understaffed, and underpaid!

-Some Nurse Aides would resent Private Duty Entrepreneurs and questioned why Certified workers who worked for a Facility, were rushing up and down the halls everyday, in and out of rooms, tending to dozens of Patients- while the "Private" Caregivers were getting paid more than them with only one patient?
+Some Nurse Aides would resent Private Duty Caregivers, and questioned why Certified workers who worked for a Facility, were rushing up and down the halls everyday, in and out of rooms, tending to dozens of Patients- while the "Private" Caregivers were getting paid more than them with only one patient?

 What was their advantage?